yaguozhou/fy/README.md

 # fy  ![Continuous integration](https://github.com/abstractsuperman/fy/workflows/Continuous%20integration/badge.svg)

-fy, abbreviation of fanyi, is a translation cli tool written by rust.
+fy, abbreviation of fanyi, is an english-chinese translation cli tool based on youdao api, and written in rust.

 ## build and install on Linux and Mac OS X